Every state and territory in Australia permits sentences of life without parole.

 Vicky Thompson: let down by the system.

-Transgender woman Vicky Thompson died after being placed in an all-male prison.
+Transgender woman Vikki Thompson died after being placed in an all-male prison.
 It's time we stuck up for the rights of trans people.

 The screen is as close as many people get to experiencing prison.
 But do these dramas offer a realistic insight into life behind bars?